Shabnam Moghaddami

-Shabnam Moghaddami (شبنم مقدمی), born March 23, 1972, is an Iranian actress.
+Shabnam Moghaddami (شبنم مقدمی; born March 23, 1972), is an Iranian actress.
 She has received various accolades, including two Crystal Simorghs, three Hafez Awards, and an Iran's Film Critics and Writers Association Award.

 Moghaddami's professional journey commenced in the 1990s, primarily focusing on theater.
 According to critical reviews, she is recognized for her skill in portraying characters with depth and bringing out various aspects of their personalities convincingly.
 Her versatility as an actress is evident in the diverse range of roles she has undertaken, spanning across genres such as comedy, drama, and historical productions.
 Moreover, she has showcased her adaptability to various mediums, including theater, cinema, television, and radio.

 Throughout her career, Moghaddami has been recognized with approximately twenty award nominations and has earned over ten acting awards for her contributions to the industry.
 She has extensive experience in radio and has portrayed roles in numerous films and television series.
 Additionally, she continues to be actively involved in theater, demonstrating her dedication and commitment to her craft.

 Early life

 Shabnam Moghaddami was born in Tehran on March 23, 1972, into a family with a background in culture, art, and literature.
-Her father was an electrical engineer, and her mother was a high-ranking employee at University of Tehran.
+Her father was an electrical engineer, and her mother was a high-ranking employee at the University of Tehran.
 Moghaddami also has a younger brother named Behnam.
 In 2004, she married Alireza Ara, who remains her life partner to this day.

 From an early age, she enrolled in acting classes and during high school became acquainted with the Children's Radio Group.
 She played some roles during this time.
 However, Moghaddami completed her secondary education in experimental sciences and graduated from university with a bachelor's degree in Persian literature.

 Nonetheless, her passion for acting led her to participate in a screenwriting school of The Artistic Sect of the Islamic Republic under the supervision of renowned instructors.
 Afterward, she embarked on a new chapter in her life by taking acting courses at Amin Tarokh Acting School.